 - Remdesivir is an investigational intravenous drug with broad activity against RNA viruses that inhibits replication through premature termination of RNA transcription.
-Remdesivir has in vitro activity against SARSCoV-2 and in vitro and in vivo activity against related beta-coronaviruses.
-It has shown promise in vitro and in animal models for coronavirus infections.(210-212) - 2.
-Data from uncontrolled compassionate use case reports has suggested potential benefit; safety and efficacy
+Remdesivir has in vitro activity against SARS-CoV-2 and in vitro and in vivo activity against related beta-coronaviruses.
+It has shown promise in vitro and in animal models for coronavirus infections.(229-231) - 2.
+Data from the Adaptive COVID-19 Treatment Trial (ACTT-1) led by the National Institute of Allergy and Infectious Diseases (NIAID) (https://doi.org/10.1056/nejmoa2007764) indicate that patients who received remdesivir had a significantly faster time to recovery compared to placebo (10 days versus 15 days, p<0.001) with a trend towards improved survival.(232) The survival curves from the ACTT-1 trial suggest that the patients most likely to benefit from remdesivir are those on nasal supplemental oxygen only.
+Furthermore, it seems that those ages 18 to 40 years and those with an onset of symptoms fewer than 10 days before treatment began are the most likely to benefit from remdesivir.(232) In the SIMPLE trial, a Gilead-sponsored Phase 3 randomized open-label trial of remdesivir comparing 5 days to 10 days of therapy for severely ill patients not requiring mechanical ventilation, the company reported that the two regimens did not appear to differ in terms of efficacy.(233)

-- data from RCTs conducted in China found that remdesivir use was not associated with the primary endpoint, a difference in time to clinical improvement.
-A statistically non-significant faster time to clinical improvement compared to placebo was seen among patients with symptom duration of 10 days or less; however, this study was terminated early due to low enrollment, and may have been underpowered.(213) - 3.
-Data from the Adaptive COVID-19 Treatment Trial (ACTT) led by the National Institute of Allergy and Infectious Diseases (NIAID) (https://doi.org/10.1056/nejmoa2007764) indicate that patients who received remdesivir had a significantly faster time to recovery compared to placebo (11 days versus 15 days, p<0.001) with a trend towards improved survival.(214) In the SIMPLE trial, a Gilead-sponsored Phase 3 randomized open-label trial of remdesivir comparing 5 days to 10 days of therapy for severely ill patients not requiring mechanical ventilation, the company reported that the two regimens did not appear to differ in terms of efficacy.(215) - 4.
-Exclusion criteria in the RCTs included increased ALT or AST levels (>5 times the upper limit of normal) and impaired creatinine clearance (CrCl<30), which clinicians should consider regarding applicability of the preliminary findings to the care of individual patients. - 5.
+- 3. Exclusion criteria in the RCTs included increased ALT or AST levels (>5 times the upper limit of normal) and impaired creatinine clearance (CrCl<30), which clinicians should consider regarding applicability of the preliminary findings to the care of individual patients. - 4.
 On 01 May 2020, the FDA issued an emergency use authorization (EUA) for the use of remdesivir.
-At this time, access to remdesivir under the EUA remains limited, but the MHS has received a donated supply of product that is being distributed through US Army Medical Materiel Development Activity (USAMMDA).
+At this time, access to remdesivir under the EUA remains limited, but the MHS received a supply of product that has been distributed through US Army Medical Materiel Development Activity (USAMMDA).
 The Health Affairs (HA) Clinical Practice Guideline Workgroup developed initial site approval criteria and USAMMDA prepositioned medication supplies at those sites.
-Sites must have access to Intensive Care Unit (ICU) beds and consultation with a Critical Care or Infectious Diseases specialist (either in person or via telehealth) available.
-Per the HA Work Group, prescribing is restricted to Critical Care or Infectious Disease specialists.
-Patients must be hospitalized with IV access and have a suspected or laboratory confirmed SARS-CoV-2 infection and oxygen saturation (SpO2) of < 94% on room air or require supplemental oxygen or mechanical ventilation.
-Within the MHS, the USAMMDA Force Health Protection Division has also established an expanded access program ("Intermediate-Size Patient Population Expanded Access Protocol for Treatment of Coronavirus Disease 2019 (COVID-19) with Remdesivir").
-This program has a limited number of treatment courses of remdesivir for active duty service members both within CONUS and OCONUS, as well as for federal civilian and contract employees deployed OCONUS while in support of operational forces.
-There may be limited availability of remdesivir for other MHS beneficiaries (e.g., retirees, dependents), which may be reviewed with USAMMDA.
-Access to the protocol requires a site investigational new drug (IND) submission to USAMMDA for patients meeting inclusion criteria.
-Clinicians can contact USAMMDA FHP Division to determine eligibility to receive product using their 24-hour international telephone: +1-301-401-2768.
+Although use has been expanded for all SARS-CoV-2 inpatients with hypoxia (room air saturations <94% or any oxygen requirement), MHS locations must still consult a Critical Care or Infectious Diseases specialist (either in person or via telehealth) prior to administration.
+Although the USAMMDA Force Health Protection Division has also established an expanded access program ("Intermediate-Size Patient Population Expanded Access Protocol for Treatment of Coronavirus Disease 2019 (COVID-19) with Remdesivir"), this program has had a decline in utilization with the EUA in place.
+MTFs can contact USAMMDA FHP Division for questions regarding how to receive remdesivir through either program using their 24-hour international telephone: +1-301-401-2768.